lucadecamillis/dependency-injection-configuration/README.md

 - `ServiceType`: type to register
 - `ImplementationType`: type that implements `ServiceType`
 - `Lifetime`: lifetime of the registration.
-Values are taken from enum [Lifetime](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime)
+Values are taken from enum [ServiceLifetime](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime).
+If not provided it defaults to `ServiceLifetime.Transient`

 The JSON location of services definition can be changed in options: